Defining the problem

 Key stakeholders for problem

 All projects start at the same point.
-Whether it be a new (Greenfields) or legacy (Brownfields) or old project, they all start with a problem the business is trying to solve.
-The first step in successfully delivering a project is ensuring that everyone on the team understand what the problem is they are trying to solve.
+Whether it be a new (Greenfields), or legacy (Brownfields), or old project, they all start with a problem the business is trying to solve.
+The first step in successfully delivering a project is ensuring that everyone on the team understands what the problem is they are trying to solve.
 Only then can they come up with solutions that will have positive impact on business.

-Most businesses will have long term or over arching problems they want to solve.
+Most businesses will have long term or over-arching problems they want to solve.
 During this activity we are going to focus on just solving the first one.
-Make note of the larger ones, but we only work to one at a time and the smaller they are, the easier it is to solve quickly and see results.
+Make note of the larger ones, but we only work on one at a time and the smaller they are, the easier it is to solve quickly and see results.